vkarpov15/thecodebarbarian.com/lib/posts/20180105_express_patreon.md

 That's the first of 4 steps to building your own Express from scratch.
 The Express code base may seem baffling at first.
 I've been using Express for years and even then the difference between `req.url` and `req.originalUrl` never clicked for me until I wrote this article.
 But, once you grok the core principles, you'll be able to easily debug baffling issues and perhaps even contribute to Express itself.

-*If you liked this article, you can help support my efforts to synthesize the Node.js ecosystem into easily digestible chunks, and get access to this and future articles, by [subscribing on Patreon](https://www.patreon.com/codebarbarian).
-January 2018's article is titled "Building Distributed Locking with Node.js and MongoDB".*
+*If you liked this article, you can get the rest of the [Write Your Own Express.js From Scratch tutorial here](https://gumroad.com/l/tlcRd).*